 DRY MIX INGREDIENTS

-- 1 part finely ground hair coloring herbs (see above for herbs to use.
-Combining herbs can create varying desired shades)
+- 1 part finely ground hair coloring herbs (see above for herbs to use.)

 - 1/2 cup dry coloring mix

-- 3/4 cup raw apple cider vinegar (Coconut milk, hydrosol, or water can be replaced here if needed, but the ACV helps to further condition hair and also helps your hair to absorb more of the color from the henna)
+- 3/4 cup raw apple cider vinegar (ACV helps your hair absorb more color from the henna)